Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 # Challenge
-My challenge for this project is to use solely native golang modules other than fasthttp which is used to host the api and send http requests.
-- God help my soul for webscraping..
+My challenge for this project is to use solely native golang modules such as strings, net/http, html/template, etc. This also includes natively webscraping data from websites.
+God help my soul for webscraping..

 <h3> Challenge Exceptions </h3>

 - mux module -> Used for api routing
 - fasthttp module -> Used for low memory http requests
-- redis -> Used for Caching data
+- redis module > Used for Caching data
 - External Services -> Ex: Svelte, Redis, Fly.io, etc.

 # Notes